Key takeaways

 - Automation builds trust: Platforms like Docupilot validate every document instantly for speed, accuracy, and compliance

-A signed PDF doesn’t guarantee security.
-It may look legitimate, but signatures can be forged, documents altered, and the damage often surfaces during a dispute or audit.
+A signed PDF doesn't guarantee security.
+It may look legitimate, but signatures can be forged, documents altered, and the damage often surfaces during a dispute or audit — not before.

-This post explains what electronic signature verification is, why it’s essential, and how to ensure every signed document you send or receive stands up to legal and compliance scrutiny.
+This guide explains what electronic signature verification is, why it's essential right now, and how to make sure every signed document you send or receive holds up to legal and compliance scrutiny — without your team spending hours manually checking every record.

 What is electronic signature verification?

-Electronic signature identity verification is about proving two things beyond a shadow of a doubt:
+Electronic signature verification is the process of proving two things with documented evidence:

 - The signer's identity: Confirming they are exactly who they claim to be.